 Prostate cancer is diagnosed early-stage when cancer cells have not spread outside the prostate.
 Suppose you’ve been diagnosed with early-stage prostate cancer with a low risk of progression or are not expected to tolerate other therapies.
 In that case, your doctor may recommend watchful waiting or active surveillance.
 Aggressive treatment options include prostatectomy, radiation therapy, cryosurgery, or high-intensity focused ultrasound.
-All invasive options aim to remove or destroy cancer cells before they can spread to other tissues in the body.
+All invasive options aim to remove or destroy cancer cells before they can spread to other tissues.

-Watchful waiting forgoes implementing therapy or treatment unless symptoms arise or the prostate cancer spreads to other parts of the body.
+Watchful waiting forgoes implementing therapy or treatment unless symptoms arise or the prostate cancer spreads to other body parts.

 Active surveillance is considered appropriate for some men with low-risk prostate cancer.
 This includes monitoring cancer with routine digital rectal exams (DREs), prostate-specific antigen (PSA) tests, and periodic biopsies.
 Active treatment, such as surgery or radiation therapy, does not occur unless there is evidence that it is growing.

-The surgical treatment for localized prostate cancer is a radical prostatectomy, an operation that removes the entire prostate and both seminal vesicles, and a portion of both vas deferens.
+The surgical treatment for localized prostate cancer is a radical prostatectomy that removes the entire prostate, both seminal vesicles, and a portion of the vas deferens.
 Since it’s possible to perform this procedure without injuring the two pelvic nerves that enable an erection, the operation is a nerve-sparing radical prostatectomy.
 It can be performed by a surgeon using any following prostatectomy options.
 Outcomes may vary depending on the skill level and experience of the surgeon.

 Most often, nerve-sparing is used during the early stages (Stages Tl and T2) when cancer cells are located only within the prostate.
 Some surgeons are skilled in nerve-sparing techniques to maximize the preservation of nerves, muscles, organs, and other structures surrounding the prostate.
 If the nerves are not damaged during surgery, men have a better chance of having erections between two and 18 months after the operation.
 However, potency rates following nerve-sparing radical prostatectomy vary widely among surgeons and academic centers.